Justin Bahl

 Research Interests

-My research is focused on the molecular epidemiology, ecology and genetic evolution of RNA viruses, particularly those that pose a risk to animal and human health.
-This work is directed towards uncovering how population structure, host immune pressure, geographic spread and transmission bottlenecks shape viral genetic diversity.
-My programmatic goal is to support methodological advances, genomic data generation, management and integration with traditional epidemiological data streams, and data visualization to advance and promote the use of pathogen sequence analysis to inform public health response to infectious disease.
-Current projects are funded from CDC, NSF and NIH as well as direct contracts with state and regional Public Health Departments.
+My research is focused on the molecular epidemiology, ecology, and genetic evolution of RNA viruses, particularly those that pose a risk to animal and human health.
+This work investigates how population structure, host immune pressure, geographic spread, and transmission bottlenecks shape viral genetic diversity.
+My programmatic goal is to support methodological advances, genomic data generation, management and integration with traditional epidemiological data streams, and data visualization to advance and promote pathogen sequence analysis to inform public health response to infectious disease.
+Current projects are funded by CDC, NSF, and NIH and direct contracts with state and regional Public Health Departments.

 Selected Publications